ampache/ampache.org-api/content/api-standards.md

 * Same thing for doubles
 * null and empty values may be returned. (for example XML will always return an object but it may not have any value)

+## Rules regarding dates

+Podcasts and Podcast Episodes should return ISO 8601 dates (2004-02-12T15:19:21+00:00)

+* podcast_episode object "pubdate"
+* podcast object "build_date" and "sync_date"

+Ampache dates should be returned as an integer using Unix epoch time

+e.g. the string "2021-08-19T03:52:09+00:00" should return as 1629345129

 ### Tag is being renamed into Genre

 Debate resolved.
 Ampache 5.0.0 will rename Tag and remove the old genre variable.